 The card doesn’t have an annual fee or foreign transaction fee.
 Discover also reports your payments to all three major credit bureaus and can send you a free FICO® Score based on your TransUnion credit report with your monthly statement, allowing you to track your credit score over time.

 Potential cons to beware of: As with other secured credit cards, you’ll need to make a refundable security deposit to open your card account.
 The card’s credit limit will be equal to your security deposit (e.g., a $500 security deposit means your account will have a $500 credit limit).
-Once you’ve built your credit history in the U.S., you may qualify for an unsecured credit card.
+Once you’ve built your credit history in the US, you may qualify for an unsecured credit card for new immigrants.
 You’ll get your refundable security deposit back when you close this card account (assuming you’ve paid off your credit card bills).

 You’ll also need a bank account and Social Security number to apply.
 You may be able (and required) to get a Social Security number if you’re eligible to work at your university or off-campus with the school’s approval.